Joy Taylor

-Joy Allison Taylor (born January 17, 1987) is an American media personality and television host for Fox Sports 1.
-She is currently the co-host of Speak with LeSean McCoy and Emmanuel Acho.
-Taylor was the news update anchor on Fox Sports 1's The Herd with Colin Cowherd, and the host of The Joy Taylor Show Saturdays on Fox Sports Radio.
+Joy Allison Taylor (born January 17, 1987) is an American television host and sports commentator.
+She most recently worked for Fox Sports 1 (FS1) and co-hosted Speak with Keyshawn Johnson and Paul Pierce.

-Taylor previously served as the moderator for Fox Sports 1's studio show Skip and Shannon: Undisputed with commentators Skip Bayless and Shannon Sharpe.
+Taylor was previously moderator of FS1's studio show Skip and Shannon: Undisputed with commentators Skip Bayless and Shannon Sharpe, news update anchor on FS1's The Herd with Colin Cowherd, and host of The Joy Taylor Show Saturdays on Fox Sports Radio.

 Early years

 Taylor attended Barry University, where she graduated with a Bachelor of Arts in broadcast communications in 2009.
 Taylor was the host of radio show The Noise and serving as the manager for her alma mater's radio station WBRY 1640 AM while finishing her degree.

 Career

 Taylor previously worked three years at 790 AM The Ticket in Miami, where she began as the executive producer, then eventually became the co-host for the station's top-rated morning-drive sports radio show, Zaslow and Joy Show.
 Taylor also served as the host of Fantasy Football Today and Thursday Night Live on CBSSports.com.
 Taylor joined FOX Sports in March 2016, playing pinch-hitter in several different FS1 roles, including filling in for Kristine Leahy on The Herd with Colin Cowherd.
-On August 15, 2016, it was announced by Fox Sports that Taylor would be the moderator for Fox Sports 1's upcoming sports debate show Skip and Shannon: Undisputed with commentators Skip Bayless and former NFL tight end and former CBS sports analyst Shannon Sharpe.
-She also hosts The Hang on Facebook Live and her Podcast “Maybe I’m Crazy.”
+On August 15, 2016, it was announced by Fox Sports that Taylor would be the moderator for FS1's upcoming sports debate show Skip and Shannon: Undisputed with commentators Skip Bayless and former NFL tight end and former CBS sports analyst Shannon Sharpe.
+She also hosts The Hang on Facebook Live and her podcast Maybe I'm Crazy.
 In 2018, Fox announced that starting June 18, Taylor would be moving from Undisputed to The Herd with Colin Cowherd, also airing on FS1 along with Fox Sports Radio.

 On September 9, 2021, it was announced that Taylor would be the host of her own Saturday program, The Joy Taylor Show on Fox Sports Radio.
+Taylor began co-hosting Speak on FS1 on September 6, 2022.

-Taylor began cohosting "Speak" on FS1 on September 6, 2022.
+Taylor was released by Fox Sports in July 2025.